Gibraltar Broadcasting Corporation: Early 1990s – Satellite TV arrives

 With the arrival of satellite TV to Gibraltar, GBC TV decided to compete with a Microwave Distribution System MMDS which carried the BBC TV Europe service.
 Due to difficulties in securing the rights to rebroadcast other channels and propagation problems, the service was terminated.
 GBC started relaying BBC Prime on its VHF and UHF channels with opt-outs.
 In the early 1990s this comprised the BBC programming throughout the day with GBC TV productions screening in appointed "windows", such as the NewsWatch programme at 8:30 pm.
 The BBC service was re-encrypted with decoders supplied to licence holders free of charge.

-This rebroadcasting ended in 1999 when GBC ceased BBC transmission in favour of a relaunch which would see the channel broadcasting its own output between 7:30 pm and 11:30 pm.
+This rebroadcasting ended in 1999 when GBC ceased BBC transmission due to scheduling problems in favour of a relaunch which would see the channel broadcasting its own output between 7:30 pm and 11:30 pm.

 The 1999 relaunch

 The BBC 1992 made-for-television movie An Ungentlemanly Act spearheaded the GBC 1999 schedules on Relaunch Night.